 - 4.2 It is acknowledged that to be successful, the residential land use should involve the following: - A designated TP Co-ordinator to be responsible for the development, implementation and day to-day running of the TP; - Communication with residents as to the various methods of transport available; - Involvement of other organisations, such as public transport companies, other local organisations (if applicable), local businesses and the local authority; and - Regular review and amendment of the TP as an on-going process. - 4.3 The Travel Plan Co-ordinator (TPC) should be a permanent member of staff appointed by the Developer with the appropriate skills, budgetary provision and resources to produce, update and manage the continued implementation of the Residential Travel Plan, including the provision of information to the Borough and the County Council. - 4.4 The TPC should be identified from the outset and will lead on writing and implementing the Residential Travel Plan.
-This person will either have the authority to make decisions themselves or have the direct support of the developer who can facilitate decision making. - 4.5 The appointment of an appropriate person will be made prior to site occupation, and it will be necessary that they work initially with the sales and marketing staff.
+This person will either have the authority to make decisions themselves or have the direct support of the developer who can facilitate decision making. - 4.5 It is anticipated that the TPC will allocate around 1 day per month to this site. - 4.6 The appointment of an appropriate person will be made prior to site occupation, and it will be necessary that they work initially with the sales and marketing staff.